ZeusSoftIngBueroBauer/ZSQtLib/Doc/mainLogging.md

-@page _PAGE_Main_MethodTracing Method Tracing / Logging
+@page _PAGE_Main_Logging Logging

-Since debugging code is often not sufficient to detect errors in a program or is not possible at all because the error only occurs in the release version of the software, for example, log outputs are usually used.

-When troubleshooting concurrency problems in multi-threaded applications, reading log output is often the only way to track down the cause of the error.

-Logging can also to be used to uncover weak points and to optimize the runtime of the application.

-These log outputs are often output via "printf" instructions either on the screen or in a file.
-However, especially in embedded software development, these "printf" outputs are not sufficient if, for example, the devices do not have a screen or a suitable storage medium.
-As a rule, the devices only have a USB, parallel, serial, TCP/IP or another type of interface.

-In addition, there is often a lack of the ability to specify what exactly should be loogged.
-Debug output consoles often offer the option of using a filter so that the log output is not only filled with information that is irrelevant for the current troubleshooting and you can no longer see the forest because there ar so many trees.

-However, this type of filtering is usually implemented in an inconvenient manner and is often anything but intuitive to use.

-An additional weak point with applying the filter to the debug output console is that the generation of unnecessary and irrelevant debug outputs is not prevented if the filter is only applied afterwards and processor time is unnecessary wasted to generate the debug outputs.

-It is better to apply the filter before generating the debug outputs.
+To capture the flow of software execution persistently, the flow of the software execution may be logged into a file.
+Reading log files could be very helpful to detect problems during the implementation phase but also after releasing the software to the customer.

+But as a requirement not also the software execution flow but also some important events migth have to be logged.
+For example it might be necessary to log who changed what and when.

+This is where a logger comes into place.

+A logger should have the following features:

+- Support different levels of logging
+  - Debug
+    This level is used to log almost anything that happens in the program.
+This is mostly used during debugging and should be suppressed before entering the production stage.
+But it should be possible to activate them again for troubleshooting.
+  - Info
+    This level is used to log all actions that are user-driven, or system specific like regularly scheduled operations.
+  - Warning
+    At this level all events that could potentially become an error should be logged.
+  - Error
+    At this level all error conditions should be logged.
+  - CriticalError
+    Use this level to log critical errors like unhandled exceptions.
+- It should be possible to change the logging level during runtime without the need of restarting the application.
+Changing the logging level should be as intuitive and simple as possible without the need of changing entries in hard to read ini files or in the registry.
+- Online logging should be possible where the log outputs are not just written to a file but to a viewer which immediately shows what is currently being logged.
+- It should be possible to define several categories of logging events.
+For example you may want to define categories like "DatabaseAccess", "TCP/IP Events", "UserLogin", etc.
+- Ideally a logger should have no effect on performance in the released product.
+  In addition it should be possible to filter the log outputs.
+For performance reasons this filtering should already take place within the appliation and not at the debug output console so that logging output strings are not created if not needed.

-The trace subsystem of the ZSQtLib should help here by providing an online debug output console realised as the Trace Method Client connected via TCP/IP to a trace server created within the master application to be logged and whose methods should be traced.
+The logging subsystem of the ZSQtLib should help here by providing an online debug output console realised as the Log Client connected via TCP/IP to a thread save log server created within the master application to be logged.

-Using the trace subsystem of the ZSQtLib helps you in different phases of coding:

-- During the implementation phase by investigating the trace output.<br/>
-  Are the methods called as intended?
-  Optimizing the code by detecting unnecessary calls?
-  Are there unneccessary recursions?
-  Detect concurrency problems in multithread applications.
-- Finding bugs in already implemented classes.
-- Getting to know insufficiently documented source code.
-- Getting an overview of the system by evaluation the tree of trace admin objects.

 NEXT

-- @subpage _PAGE_Libs_ZSIpcTrace_QuickStart
-- @subpage _PAGE_Libs_ZSIpcTrace_Overview
-- @subpage _PAGE_Libs_ZSIpcTrace_Usage_TrcServer
+- @subpage _PAGE_Libs_ZSIpcLog_QuickStart
-- @subpage _PAGE_Libs_ZSIpcTrace_Usage_TrcAdminObjs
+- @subpage _PAGE_Libs_ZSIpcLog_Overview
-- @subpage _PAGE_Libs_ZSIpcTrace_Usage_MethodTracer
+- @subpage _PAGE_Libs_ZSIpcLog_Usage_LogServer
-- @subpage _PAGE_Libs_ZSIpcTrace_UseCase_ReadingTraceOutput
+- @subpage _PAGE_Libs_ZSIpcLog_Usage_Loggers
-- @subpage _PAGE_Libs_ZSIpcTrace_DllInterface
+- @subpage _PAGE_Libs_ZSIpcLog_DllInterface